icshwi/e3training/workbook/chapter01.md

 * Set up common e3 module packs
 * Test your installation

+---

 ## Downloading e3

 *N.B.!
-ESS' EPICS environment e3 is developed primarily for CentOS, and it is thus recommended to use CentOS7 whilst exercising this tutorial.*
+ESS' EPICS environment e3 is developed primarily for CentOS, and it is thus recommended two use CentOS7 whilst exercising this tutorial.*

 > As e3 heavily relies on git, it's recommended to first be familiar with especially git submodules.